Flowers in the Attic (2014 film): Plot

 Devastated by Cory's death and in fear for their lives, Cathy and Chris decide to take all the money they have collected and grab as much jewelry as they can and escape.
 During their search for valuables, they discover that Corrine and Bart have left Foxworth Hall.
 Chris overhears a conversation between the butler and a maid, and learns that Olivia has been leaving poison to kill "the mice" in the attic and that their grandfather died seven months ago.
 Cathy shows Chris how Cory's pet mouse has died after eating a piece of powdered doughnut, revealing that the poison was in the powdered sugar on the doughnuts.
 Olivia then comes to take their key, and Chris restrains her long enough for Cathy and Carrie to escape.
 Olivia chases after them, but panics due to her claustrophobia when Chris shuts the door and turns the lights off.
-In defeat, Olivia confesses that their mother was the one who poisoned them and not her, but they ignore her and climb out the window, fleeing on foot.
+In defeat, Olivia states that their mother was the one who poisoned them and not her, but they ignore her and climb out the window, fleeing on foot.

 During their escape, they run into the butler, who realizes they are Corrine's children.
 Horrified, he tells them to run while he cuts off the electric fence for them.
 They board a train to Florida and Chris assures Cathy that their ordeal is finally over.
 She vows revenge on their mother.